46 Sights in Ghent, Belgium (with Map and Images)

 Mammelokker

-The Mammelokker is a sculpture on the tympanum of a Ghent building from ca. 1741 by master builder David 't Kindt.
-The name is also used for the building itself, a former jailer's house that leans against the cloth hall near the Belfry of Ghent.
+The Mammelokker is a sculpture on the tympanum of a Ghent building from around 1741 by master builder David 't Kindt.
+The name is also used for the building itself, a former jailer's house that leans against the cloth hall at the Belfry of Ghent.
 The relief is a depiction of the Roman story of Cimon and Pero.
 In this legend, Pero saves her father from starvation by suckling him into prison.
-This is why the statue is called Mammelokker.
+This is where the statue owes its name Mammelokker.
 It has been a protected monument since December 28, 1936 and has been a Unesco World Heritage Site since 1999 as part of the Belfry.

 Wikipedia: Mammelokker (NL), Heritage Website